A brokerage account to manage your investment

 In trust account

 An alternative option for clients (usually parents) who would like to open a brokerage account for a minor.
+This type of account is not available to Quebec residents.

 Locked-in retirement account (LIRA - Provincial) and locked-in registered retirement savings plan (LRSP - Federal)